mrdragonbear/cs205project/README.md

 As noted earlier, we changed the files from NetCDF to Zarr to reduce the IOPS in reading and writing data.
 The speedup from this conversion is negligible on a local machine (from microseconds to milliseconds), but significant on an AWS instance, as seen on Figure 4.

 <p align="center">
-Figure 4 – Time to load NetCDF and Zarr files on a local machine (3.1 GHz Intel Core i5 MacBook Pro) and t2.2xlarge AWS instance.
+  <b>Figure 4</b> – Time to load NetCDF and Zarr files on a local machine (3.1 GHz Intel Core i5 MacBook Pro) and t2.2xlarge AWS instance.
 Note the logarithmic scale for the y-axis.

 <p align="justify">
 There is a significant reduction in loading time when using Zarr files instead of NetCDF on AWS instances.
 Zarr files are also 10x smaller in size than NetCDF files, and thus can be loaded into the memory of smaller instances and made them more computationally tractable for smaller instance sizes.